k3n652/aperture/README.md

   from Firestore.
 - Sign out, sign back in — your list should persist (it's tied to your account, not the browser).

+## Part 5 — Once you have a real domain

+- **Route DNS through Cloudflare**, not your registrar's default nameservers and not Vercel.
+Add the domain in the Cloudflare dashboard, switch its nameservers to Cloudflare's, keep the proxy ("orange cloud") on.
+This puts Cloudflare in front of your *entire* site, not just the Worker — free DDoS protection, managed WAF rules, and:
+- **Bot Fight Mode** — Cloudflare dashboard → Security → Bots → turn on.
+Free,
+  throttles obvious bot/scraper traffic sitewide.
+- **Firebase sign-up throttling** — Firebase Console → Authentication →
+  Settings → cap new account creation per IP per day.
+One toggle, free.

 ## Costs to watch